| CU

 Chinese New Years:

 Chinese New Years, or Spring Festival, is extremely well documented on the internet.
 Our Chinese New Years main page is loaded with information, fun and games.
 Don't miss it!
 This is the holiday westerners see and remember, with costume parades and brightly colored displays with red being the "in" color for this holiday.
 Firecrackers are also a big part of the holiday.
 In Hong Kong, tall sky scrapers will compete to be the best decorated, often colored with thousands of (Christmas) lights as displayed in the above picture.
 In many Asian countries this is a national holiday.
-It is also celebrated in western countries(although it is not a national holiday), especially in cities with a sizable chinese population.
-For planning purposes, the next few New Years dates are:
+It is also celebrated in western countries(although it is not a national holiday), especially in cities with a sizable Chinese population.
+When is Chinese New Years?

 Gift Giving: